 - Round 3: Tuesday, May 31, 2022

 Log in to your Wharton online application.
 Your online application account includes a link to the enrollment form.
 Please complete and submit the enrollment form.

-If we do not hear from you by the appropriate reply date, we must assume that you have declined our offer.
+If we do not hear from you by the appropriate deadline, we must assume that you have declined our offer.

 Begin Verification Process

 Log into your Wharton Online Application to view information regarding our verification process, which is conducted for Wharton by ReVera.